 If you want to assess your culture: for real I mean, not the network news, tie-a-yellow-ribbon, Hollywood red carpet, parade of new gadgets or however else we numb ourselves into self-congratulatory avoidance of what’s really going on with American empire, then look closely at these feeling creatures and their lives.
 Every spiritual luminary throughout history has told us we reveal ourselves by how we treat the least among us.
 The ones who have no voice.
 This, my friends, is it.

 When you buy local and ethically raised by the way, or raise your own food, you reject all of this and take the power back into your own hands.
 The USDA has failed miserably to address the horrors of the meat industry, a true humanitarian crisis, as well as the serious dangers to human health in consuming toxic factory farmed products.
 From taxpayer funded subsidies to legislation, these agencies and their toxic robots serve the myopic profiteering needs of sociopathic big business profiteers.
-If we want to save this planet, our family’s health and ourselves, we can reject this toxic trash and design our own lives to be free of it.
+If we care about this beautiful jewel of a planet, our family’s health and our own, we will reject this toxic trash and design our lives to be free of it.
 For a thousand reasons, this means avoiding mass produced meat and dairy products.
 Buy local.
 It also means raising awareness about the full out holocaust they are committing against this beautiful, fragile blue jewel of a planet and our health.

-So yeah, as Vicky intuited, I don’t eat that toxic, cancerous trash.
+So yeah, as she intuited, I don’t eat that cancerous trash.
 I feel this is a pretty sensible decision, for myself and for the planet.

 Still, the words flew back and forth.
 Our chemistry in writing was similar to real life.
 Vicky and I shared ideas again about movies, music, life.
 Vicky seemed to not be very positive about her own.
 There was a strong thread of self-destructive sadness in Vicky this time, much more than I’d seen before.
 She talked about childhood like it had been a sad affair.